 You must also show that you (and any predecessors) conducted yourself as the land owners for the whole of that time period, and that you did not have permission from the actual owner to do so.

 - An intention to possess

 - The possession of the land has been ‘adverse’

-For possession of the land to be considered as ‘adverse’ the squatter must have acquired the land in a manner inconsistent with the wishes of the paper owner.
-If the squatter has had the permission of the legal owner to use his land or if the legal owner of the estate knows of the squatters habitation on his land then the possession is not adverse and then the rules governing adverse possession will not apply.
+The possession is ‘adverse’ where you acquire the land in a manner inconsistent with the wishes of the paper owner.
+This means if you had permission of the legal owner to use the land, or if the legal owner knows of your exclusive use of the land, then the possession is not adverse – and you cannot claim legal title to it.

 Can the legal owner ‘stop the clock’?

 The legal owner of the estate can stop time running between successive adverse possessors by physically preventing your occupation or possession of the property.
 This could be by way of maintenance, or removing a boundary erected by you, the squatter – in fact, anything that amounts to interfering with your use of the land or property.

 In addition, the owner may start formal proceedings to recover the land once they have received notification of your application to be registered as the legal owner.
 Proceedings must be started within two years.
 If the actual owner does not follow this through, the squatter may then be registered as the legal owner.

 If no one with an interest in the property objects to your application you will generally be entitled to be registered as the registered proprietor of the property.
 Your class of registration will be ‘possessory title’ – a lesser class than ‘absolute’ title because you do not have the documentary evidence of your ownership.
 However, after a certain time period, you can apply to have your title ‘upgraded’ to absolute.

 If your application for registration as the legal owner is refused, but you remain on the land as a squatter, you may make another application after two more years have elapsed.